Kate-Pol/Drawings_organizer_OCR-Project/README.md

 ```
 In the command line, navigate into the your venv folder, and activate Scripts folder.
 Then novigate into the python file.

+- Program making drawing recognition
+- Reading title
+- Moving each drawing in specific folder
+- Program also culculating files, and creating summary excel sheet
-Program making drawing recognition, reading title, and moving each drawing in specific folder.
-Folders / dwg's title can add easy into the code, and more specific review.
+- Folders / dwg's title can add easy into the code
+- More specific reviewcan be done after adding additional draiwngs names

 ### 2. Setting up your Git Repository
 ---